Saturday, January 16, 2016

 Dad's (#28 - Rated 7.0 out of 12)

-Dad's Root Beer is considered one of America's most popular soft drinks.
-It was developed in the 1930s by partners Barney Berns and Ely Klapman in the basement of Klapman's Chicago-area home.
-Dad's flavor earned a loyal following.
-The Dad's Root Beer brand was famous throughout the Midwest and by the late 1940s, was one of the most consumed brands of root beer throughout the United States.
+Dad’s Root Beer stands as one of America’s most renowned soft drink brands.
+Conceived in the 1930s by partners Barney Berns and Ely Klapman in the basement of Klapman’s Chicago residence, Dad’s Root Beer quickly garnered a devoted customer base.
+The brand’s distinctive flavor resonated throughout the Midwest, and by the late 1940s, it emerged as one of the most widely consumed root beer brands in the United States.

-Dad's Root Beer distinguished itself as a brand and industry innovator when it became the first product to use the six-pack format invented by the Atlanta Paper Company in the 1940s.
-Dad's also introduced the half-gallon bottle, becoming the first brand to market this size.
-Dad's was marketed as a family.
-"Junior" bottle size was the smallest, 7, 10 or 12 ounces.
-"Mama" was a quart bottle, and "Papa" was a half gallon bottle.
+Dad’s Root Beer distinguished itself as a brand and industry pioneer when it became the first product to utilize the six-pack format, a concept pioneered by the Atlanta Paper Company in the 1940s.
+Additionally, Dad’s introduced the half-gallon bottle, becoming the first brand to market this size.
+The brand’s marketing strategy emphasized family unity, with the “Junior” bottle size being the smallest at 7, 10, or 12 ounces.
+The “Mama” bottle size was a quart, while the “Papa” bottle size was a half-gallon.

-The Klapman and Berns families sold all rights to the Dad's name and logo to IC Industries in the 1970s.
-During the 1970s, Chicago-based television advertising for Dad's featured a different jingle sung by an ensemble with the following lyrics:
+In the 1970s, the Klapman and Berns families transferred all rights to Dad’s name and logo to IC Industries.
+During this period, Chicago-based television advertisements for Dad’s featured a distinct jingle performed by an ensemble, with the following lyrics:

 If it foams up to meet you